wirthit/HesaUser/README.md

 # Description
 This is a VisualStudio 2019 Solution with four projects:
-1. A Web API offering a Surname search on DB persisted data.
+1. A Web API offering a Surname search endpoint on DB persisted data.
 2. Some tests against the WEB API
-3. An MVC front end using the above Web API to offer a Surname search for user details.
+3. An MVC front end using the above Web API to offer a Surname search UI for user details.
 4. The skeleton of tests for the UI based on SpecFlow but not fully implemented as it would require Selenium Web Drivers to be installed to complete and this is beyond the scope of the test.

 ## Web API